WClark94/Tools-Programming/Maya Tools/Scaling Tool/README.md

 Reference Cube is made to look like a plane,
 Reference Cube is not selectable,
 Reference Cube is moved along the Z axis by one unit,

+Reference Cube is now a plane
+Reference Cube is now renamed to Scale Ruler